apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 	 |
 	+--------------------------------------------------------------------------+

+### Altering Schema for a Table
+Use the `ALTER SCHEMA` command to update your table schema.
+The command can add or replace columns.
+Or, it can update properties for the table or individual columns.
+Syntax:

+    ALTER SCHEMA
+    (FOR TABLE dfs.tmp.nation | PATH '/tmp/schema.json')
+    ADD [OR REPLACE]
+    [COLUMNS (col1 int, col2 varchar)]
+    [PROPERTIES ('prop1'='val1', 'prop2'='val2')]

+`ALTER SCHEMA` modifies an existing schema file; it will fail if the schema file does not exist.
+(Use `CREATE SCHEMA` to create a new schema file.)

+To prevent accidental changes, the `ALTER SCHEMA ...
+ADD` command will fail if the requested column or property already exists.
+Use the `OR REPLACE` clause to modify an existing column or property.

+You can remove columns or property with the `ALTER SCHEMA ...
+REMOVE` command:

+    ALTER SCHEMA
+    (FOR TABLE dfs.tmp.nation | PATH '/tmp/schema.json')
+    REMOVE
+    [COLUMNS (col1 int, col2 varchar)]
+    [PROPERTIES ('prop1'='val1', 'prop2'='val2')]

+The command fails if the schema file does not exist.
+The command silently ignores a request to remove a column or property which does not exist.

 ### Dropping Schema for a Table
-You can easily drop the schema for a table using the DROP SCHEMA [IF EXISTS] FOR TABLE \`table_name` command, as shown:
+You can easily drop the schema for a table using the ``DROP SCHEMA [IF EXISTS] FOR TABLE `table_name` `` command, as shown:

 	use dfs.tmp;
 	+------+-------------------------------------+